groupvine/gv-doc/2-members/2-membersList.md

 </span>
 for more information on profile pages.

-Normally, the group’s Administrators and Editors send email to member lists and list recipients can only reply to the sender.
+Normally, the group's Administrators and Editors send email to member lists and list recipients can only reply to the sender.

 <span class="todo">